 At 17, with parental consent.
-Without parental consent, at age 18 to 35.
+Without parental consent, at age 18.
+Maximum age to enlist varies by branch of service.

 How do I register?

 Men may register online at www.sss.gov; at the post office, a U.S. Embassy overseas, or by mail, via the "Reminder Mailback Card" the Selective Service mails to men near their 18th birthday.
 There is also a checkbox on the Federal Student Financial Aid application that allows a man to consent to the Department of Education providing his information to the Selective Service System for registration.
 Physical examinations will not be conducted and classifications will not be issued when you register.
 Many high schools also have a staff member or teacher who can act as a Selective Service registrar.